eldade/UIDeviceListener/README.md

 - Confirmation that the device is actually charging.
 On some power hungry iOS devices you will often see devices consuming *some* battery power even though they are plugged in.

 ### Sample Dictionary
-Here is a sample dictionary showing actual output from PowerData.
+Here is a sample dictionary showing actual output from `UIDeviceListener`.
 Unfortunately the dictionaries have slight differences for different versions of iOS.
 Certain basic parameters are identical across all versions, but there are bits of data that are quite different across versions.
 Still, basics such as `AdapterDetails`, `AppleRawCurrentCapacity`, `AppleRawMaxCapacity`, and `CycleCount` are identical across all supported versions (so far tested iOS 7 through 9.3.1).

 ```
 {